Tell Me What You Don't Know: Enhancing Refusal Capabilities of Role-Playing Agents via Representation Space Analysis and Editing: How can we enhance RPAs' refusal ability without compromising their general role-playing capabilities?

 \subsection{Experiment}

-To validate the effectiveness of our proposed representation editing method, we conducted comprehensive experiments comparing it with two baseline approaches: Fine-Tuning (FT) and LoRA.
+To validate the effectiveness of our proposed representation editing method, we conducted comprehensive experiments comparing it with two baseline approaches: Fine-Tuning (FT) and LoRA, details for FT and LoRA are provided in the Appendix \ref{appendix:ft_lora}.
 We evaluated these methods across various query types and used MT-Bench to assess their impact on general role-playing and conversational abilities.
 More analysis is presented in the Appendix \ref{appendix:More_Analysis}.